fidelity/kconnect/docs/book/src/commands/to.md

 ## kconnect to

-Reconnect to a previously connected cluster
+Reconnect to a connection history entry.

 ### Synopsis

-Reconnect to a previously connected cluster using an alias or connection history entry.
+Reconnect to a cluster in the connection history by its entry ID or alias.

+The kconnect tool creates an entry in the user's connection history with all the connection settings each time it generates a new kubectl configuration context for a Kubernetes cluster.
+The user can then reconnect to the same cluster and refresh their access token or regenerate the kubectl configuration context using the connection history entry's ID or alias.

-The `to` command accepts `-` or `LAST` as a proxy for the most recent connection history entry, or `LAST~N` for previous entries.
+The to command also accepts - or LAST as proxy references to the most recent connection history entry, or LAST~N for the Nth previous entry.

-Use the `kconnect ls` command to query your connection history.

-The `to` command will connect using the password passed in via the `--password` flag or stored in the `KCONNECT_PASSWORD` environment variable.
-It will prompt the user for a password if they have not supplied one via the flag or environment variable.
+Although kconnect does not save the user's password in the connection history, the user can avoid having to enter their password interactively by setting the KCONNECT_PASSWORD environment variable or the --password command-line flag.
+Otherwise kconnect will promot the user to enter their password.

 ```
 kconnect to [historyid/alias/-/LAST/LAST~N] [flags]